HowardHinnant/bbi/README.md

 ### Explicit conversions

 All bbi integral types (signed and unsigned, any bit width, and any Policy) can be explicitly converted to one another, and to/from C++ integral types.
-Except that if the destination has a Throw or Terminate Policy, and if the run-time value of the source can not be preserved, then an exception is thrown or `terminate` is called.
+However, if the destination has a Throw or Terminate Policy, and if the run-time value of the source can not be preserved, then an exception is thrown or `terminate` is called.

 _Example:_